zcsaqueeb/Nodego_auto/README.md

   - Supports Multi Nodes For Each Account
   - Multi Accounts With Threads

+Note:
-Note: Only running 1 node if run without proxy.
+1. Only running 1 node if run without proxy.
+2. Some features will be available soon.
+3. If there is an error.
+Please first find out the meaning of the error with the status code displayed. if the error is with status code 500 or higher.
+The problem is on the project server.
+Some of you opened an issue and complained that there was an error with status code 502 and told me to update the bot.
+Hey sir, are you kidding me?

 ## Requiremnets